Methanol poisoningWood alcohol poisoning

 What to Expect at the Emergency Room

 Methanol is extremely poisonous.
-As little as 2 tablespoons can be deadly to a child.
-About 2 to 8 ounces can be deadly for an adult.
+As little as 2 tablespoons (30 milliliters) can be deadly to a child.
+About 2 to 8 ounces (60 to 240 milliliters) can be deadly for an adult.
 Blindness is common and often permanent despite medical care.
-The ultimate outcome depends on how much poison was swallowed and how soon treatment was received.
+How well the person does depends on how much poison is swallowed and how soon treatment is received.